HimanshuNim/HimanshuNim/README.md

 ## JobFlow

-A full-stack job application management platform that helps users organize job applications and manage resumes from a centralized dashboard.
+A full-stack job application tracker that helps users manage job applications and resumes from a centralized platform.

 **Built with**